Shot Heard 'Round the World (baseball): Thomson's role in the game

 Before hitting the game-winning home run, Thomson was involved in several crucial plays throughout the game in all three facets: hitting, fielding, and base running.

 At the plate, he went 3-for-3 and batted in four of the Giants' five runs.
-He erased both Dodger leads in the game, tying it at 1–1 with a sacrifice fly in the seventh and, of course, winning it with his home run in the ninth.
+He erased both Dodgers' leads in the game, tying it at 1–1 with a sacrifice fly in the seventh and, of course, winning it with his home run in the ninth.

 Thomson was also involved in several plays that hurt the Giants.
 His base running error in the second inning ended a potential rally for the Giants, who were trailing 1–0 at the time.
 Gordon McLendon, who was broadcasting the game on the Liberty radio network, drew comparisons between Thomson's mistake and Merkle's Boner, which cost the Giants the pennant in 1908, and Red Smith structured his game report around that play.

 After Thomson tied the game with a sacrifice fly in the bottom of the seventh inning, the Dodgers scored three runs in the top of the eighth to go ahead 4–1.
-Two of the Dodger runs scored on balls hit towards Thomson, one deflecting off his glove into foul territory, and the other passing him into left field.
+Two of the Dodgers' runs scored on balls hit towards Thomson, one deflecting off his glove into foul territory, and the other passing him into left field.
 Red Smith commented on the latter hit by asking—and answering—the rhetorical question, "Where does [Billy Cox's] hit go?
 Where else?
 Through Thomson at third."

 After both teams went down in order in the next inning, it was under these circumstances that Thomson stepped to the plate in the ninth inning with one out, two runners on, and the Giants trailing by two runs.